imytk/ALIFE_Public_Expo/Zone 3 - History of Artificial Life/placards/zone3.md

 While the ideas had been simmering for centuries, the field of Artificial Life as a distinct scientific field was formally born in September 1987, with the first international workshop held in Los Alamos, New Mexico.
 Organized by visionary researcher Christopher Langton, this pivotal event brought together scientists from many diverse fields, including computer science, biology, physics, mathematics, and philosophy.

-Langton famously articulated the core philosophy of this new field: *"life as it could be."* The goal was not just to simulate known life, but to synthesize, or build, artificial systems that exhibit the fundamental properties of life — like metabolism, self-organization, adaptation, and reproduction — regardless of their underlying material.
+Langton famously articulated the core philosophy of this new field: *"Life as it could be."* The goal was not just to simulate known life, but to synthesize, or build, artificial systems that exhibit the fundamental properties of life — like metabolism, self-organization, adaptation, and reproduction — regardless of their underlying material.

 This marked a revolutionary shift: